Baylor College of Medicine History

 In 1900, a small group of dedicated physicians and community leaders started a medical school in Dallas to improve the practice of medicine in North Texas.
 The fledgling school was called the University of Dallas Medical Department, although no such university existed.
 The school opened its doors Oct.
 30, 1900.

-The young medical school needed a true affiliation with an established university to survive, and, in 1903, an alliance was formed with Baylor University in Waco.
+In 1903, the school affiliated with Baylor University in Waco.
 At that time, the name changed to Baylor University College of Medicine.
 The College struggled in those early years to improve its curriculum, facilities, faculty, and students, and, by 1918, it was the only private medical school in Texas.

 Over the next several decades, the College continued to grow, but faced many financial challenges.